 I tend to move a lot, and now it’s happening again – although this time I’m so damned happy about it I can barely sit still.
 Today I’m moving in with my girlfriend, whom I adore.

-Unfortunately, I tend to move a lot, and it’s just happened again.
-So every time I pull up the tent and head off somewhere else, I’ll be refreshing the post and giving people a chance to offer their thoughts on their own mobility and that of their families, friends and neighbors.
+The way this post works is that every time I pull up the tent and head off somewhere else, I refresh it and give people a chance to offer their thoughts on their own mobility and that of their families, friends and neighbors.

-Now, if you’ll excuse me, it’s back to unpacking.
+Now, if you’ll excuse me, I have a life to enjoy.

 We’ve become a very mobile culture.
 Education, jobs, adventure, marriage – there are a lot of things that call us away from home in ways that were unprecedented even a generation ago.

 Three or four times I was in a place for a couple years or more, so that means there have also been times when I moved more than once a year, with all the stress that comes with it.
 (The Denver to Seattle to Bend, OR and back to Denver loop in 15 months nearly killed me.)
-And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.)
+And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.

 Move 16 was one of the hellish ones.
 The job market in Denver, the city I have come to regard as home, was terrible.
-So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job with a great company 1331 miles away in Seattle.
+So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job 1331 miles away in Seattle.
 That’s a significant upheaval by any standard.